Spring Salon #3

-Join us for an intimate reading of Donna-Michelle St. Bernard's Gas Girls.
+Join us for an intimate reading of Beth Graham and Daniela Vlakalic's Mules.

-We are thrilled to partner with Queen Books for our second Winter Salon.
-Join us at their gorgeous Leslieville bookshop!
+We are thrilled to partner with The Dock on Queen for our final Salon this season.
+Join us at their cozy cafe and enjoy charcuterie, snacks and great beer and wine!

 Theatrefront welcomes Toronto-based playwright and actor Rose Napoli as our new Playwright-in-Residence.